-That’s why McKinsey launched McKinsey Solutions, a suite of analytics software products that are sold to and embedded with a client.
+That’s why McKinsey launched McKinsey Solutions, a suite of analytics software products that are sold to and embedded within a client.
 Solutions is a proprietary analytics tool that lets companies access some kinds of insights on their own, with McKinsey there as a convenient outlet for actually putting those learnings into practice.
 This effectively flips the conventional consulting model on its head.

 Among those disruptive forces are independent freelancer networks like Eden McCallum and Business Talent Group (BTG).
 Eden McCallum and BTG bring ex-consultants and other strategically trained, experienced operators together to form lean teams for client projects, and contract them out without the overhead of working with a conventional management consulting firm.

 There are billions of dollars a year in massive, business-rethinking kinds of projects that CEOs can only justify to their board if they hire a big name like Bain or BCG.
 But McCallum and BTG aren’t necessarily angling to take on the entire consulting market today.
 They don’t need to try and overcome the branding of those firms to beat them, because they can chip away from the small end.
 They can build a client base among companies looking for more niche help and more routine projects with better defined parameters and clearer expectations.

 “In consulting, as in every other industry, the unlocked entryway is in the basement of the established firms,” Christensen says, “While consulting’s core apparatus is focused on bigger and bigger client engagements, small customers are unguarded.”